There will be workshops, prayer, art and more at the Scripture Festival in York on Saturday May 12.

 The festival is being organised collaboratively by diocesan advisers, members of religious orders and the Scripture Working Group of the Catholic Bishops’ Conference.

-The day will begin with coffee and a welcome from Bishop Terry between 10am and 10.30am and people can come and go as they please throughout the day.
+The day will begin with coffee and a welcome from Canon John Lumley between 10am and 10.30am and people can come and go as they please throughout the day.

 A small contribution of £5 per person is requested to help fund the festival.